2022 Russian crude oil price cap sanctions: Price Cap price

+The G7 Oil Price Cap for crude oil of US$60 per barrel came into effect 5 December 2022.

-The European Union tentatively agreed on 1 December 2022 to set an initial USD60 barrel price cap on Russian seaborne oil with an adjustment mechanism to keep the cap at 5% below the market price, as reported by the International Energy Agency, reviewed every two months.
+The European Union had tentatively agreed on 1 December 2022 to set an initial US$60 barrel price cap on Russian seaborne oil with an adjustment mechanism to keep the cap at 5% below the market price, as reported by the International Energy Agency, reviewed every two months.
 On 2 December 2022 the EU confirmed the price cap rate and joined the US, other G7 countries and Australia in imposing the sanction from 5 December 2022 with two monthly reviews on the level of the price cap.